learn-co-curriculum/react-hooks-components-basics/README.md

 }
 ```

-Or this, using the arrow function syntax:
+Or using the arrow function syntax:

 ```jsx
 const Comment = () => <div>Naturally, I agree with this article.</div>;